 Grant in 2023

-Portland General Electric Company is a regulated electric utility based in Portland, Oregon, serving approximately 895,000 customers across 51 cities.
-Established in 1889, it provides comprehensive services including the generation, transmission, distribution, and retail sale of electricity.
-The company operates a diverse energy portfolio with seven thermal plants, seven hydroelectric plants, and two wind farms, totaling 3.5 gigawatts of generation capacity.
-Its extensive electric transmission system consists of 1,264 circuit miles, complemented by 27,755 circuit miles of distribution lines.
-In addition to its electric services, Portland General Electric also engages in the wholesale purchase and sale of natural gas across the United States and Canada.
-With a commitment to renewable energy and community involvement, the company aims to deliver reliable and affordable energy while reflecting the values of its customers.
+Portland General Electric Company is a regulated electric utility headquartered in Portland, Oregon, serving approximately 895,000 residential, commercial, and industrial customers across 51 cities.
+Founded in 1889, it is the largest utility in Oregon, managing a significant infrastructure that includes seven thermal plants, seven hydroelectric plants, and two wind farms.
+The company operates an extensive electric transmission system comprising 1,264 circuit miles, along with 27,755 circuit miles of distribution lines.
+Portland General Electric is also involved in the wholesale purchase and sale of natural gas within the United States and Canada.
+Committed to sustainability, it offers one of the most popular renewable energy programs in the country and actively promotes green technologies.
+The company employs over 2,700 individuals and emphasizes community engagement through volunteer efforts and charitable contributions, aiming to deliver reliable and affordable energy while upholding high standards of customer service.

 GE Renewable Energy